landskape-ai/landskape-ai.github.io/content/project/ensemble.md

 +++
 date = "2021-03-02"
-title = "Tradeoff of Ensemble and Dense Networks: An Empirical Study" description = "We explore and provide a comprehensive study of ensemble networks as compared to dense networks from the standpoint of performance, compute requirements, robustness, et cetera." short_description = "" project_id = "ENS11x"
+title = "Ensemble vs Dense Networks: An Empirical Study" description = "We explore and provide a comprehensive study of ensemble networks as compared to dense networks from the standpoint of performance, compute requirements, robustness, et cetera." short_description = "" project_id = "ENS11x"